 His television and film credits include Billions, Smash, and the feature documentary Every Little Step.
 In concert he has appeared with the San Francisco Symphony under Michael Tilson Thomas; Carnegie Hall with the New York Pops under the baton of Steven Reineke; with National Symphony Orchestra at Wolf Trap with Michael Barrett; New Years concert at Tokyo’s Orb Theatre; and most recently at Tanglewood with the Boston Symphony Orchestra celebrating Leonard Bernstein.
 Mr. Yazbeck also stars in his own song and dance show.
 His debut album, The Floor Above Me, has been released digitally and on CD by PS Classics.
 He will make his New York directorial debut at David Geffen Hall (Lincoln Center) in 2021.

-Fred Lassen, music director
+Fred Lassen, piano and music director

 Fred Lassen is a Broadway conductor, music director, and arranger.
 Broadway productions he has conducted or led include: Sing Street, Prince of Broadway, Bandstand, Mean Girls, King Kong, Finding Neverland, Once, Porgy and Bess, South Pacific, Dirty Rotten Scoundrels, Spamalot, Cabaret, 42nd Street, Once Upon A Mattress.
 Off-Broadway/Regional: Sing Street (New York Theatre Workshop), The Sting (Paper Mill Playhouse, w/Harry Connick, Jr.), The Threepenny Opera (Atlantic Theatre, dir.
 Martha Clarke), ZORRO (Alliance Theatre).
 International: Prince of Broadway (Tokyo/Osaka), 4STARS, (Tokyo/Osaka), Maury Yeston’s Peony Pavilion (Beijing), Cabaret (Folies Bergère, Paris).
 He was nominated for a Helen Hayes Award in Washington, DC, in the category of Outstanding Music Direction, for Ricky Ian Gordon’s musical Sycamore Trees.
 Fred has arranged and recorded two albums with Laura Osnes.
 He was the Associate Music Supervisor for NBC’s live musical broadcasts of Peter Pan and The Sound of Music.
-Fred graduated with a degree in Organ Performance from Oberlin Conservatory, and lives in Brooklyn with his wife Vaishali, an independent documentary filmmaker, and his 5-year-old son Luca.
+Lassen graduated with a degree in Organ Performance from Oberlin Conservatory, and lives in Brooklyn with his wife Vaishali, an independent documentary filmmaker, and his 5-year-old son Luca.